 Interns will be granted 15 days of time off for vacation, personal or sick time, in addition to seven holiday days when the clinic’s outpatient services are closed.

-Wheeler is seeking three full time interns for the 2019–2020 training year that runs from September 3, 2019 to August 28, 2020.
+Wheeler is seeking three full time interns for the 2020–2021 training year.
 Applicants may submit their application following the directions on the APPIC website (www.appic.org) using the Applicant Portal and submit the following:

 - Completed AAPIC online application